 Welcome to McMeen’s Counseling Corner!
-My name is Natalie Callahan and I am the School Counselor here at McMeen.
+My name is Margaret-Ann McKee and I am the School Counselor here at McMeen.
 I have compiled some resources for students and families below.
 Please explore these and feel free to reach out to me if you ever need anything.

 Office Phone: 720.424.5532

 Individual Academic and Career Plans (ICAPs) are the basic foundation for students in learning and planning their career passions and opportunities.
 ICAPs are also a part of The Denver Plan, meet state legislation requirements and are a graduation requirement for students graduating in 2011 and beyond.
 For students to truly graduate career and college ready students must have a plan that includes career exploration and exposure, knowledge of opportunities and self, and a plan for life after high school!

 Starting in sixth grade and continuing throughout high school, students create and update an ongoing plan which includes counselor-led activities on career interests, goal setting, college opportunities, financial aid, and non-cognitive skills which increase academic success.

 In Elementary School, the ICAP is full of exploration.
 Students explore their own interests and skills, career options and possibilities.
 Students learn academic and social skills and strategies and how they relate to their future in Middle School, High School, and beyond.